supernovahs/SeaportBook/seaportbook/src/Conduit.md

 ChannelKey_length = 0x40

-All this was done to get this `keccak256(account,_channels.slot)`

-This opcode will return Hash at the top of the stack .

-Now we use `SLOAD` to get the value using the key a.k.a hash
+All this was done to get this `keccak256(account,_channels.slot)` This opcode will return Hash at the top of the stack .Now we use `SLOAD` to get the value using the key a.k.a hash

-if `Bob` is an open channel , then it will return 1 , else 0

-If `Bob` is an open channel , we continue the function execution .

-But if Bob is not an open channel , i.e we receive false :-
+If `Bob` is an open channel (=1 ), we continue the function execution .
+But if Bob is not an open channel(=0) , i.e we receive false :-

 We throw a custom error message `ChannelClosed(caller)`

+For more details on how to throw a custom error message , [here](./Errors.md)